Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 • weaker modification logic

-• less confidence explaining why you chose what you chose
+• less confidence explaining why an exercise was chosen

-That is why Pilatique keeps pushing this area.
-We want students to program more intelligently in real life, not just say the right words during the exam.
+Why Pilatique keeps pushing this area: we want students to programme more intelligently in real life, not just say the right words during an exam.

 Frequently Asked Questions